IdaJG/BakeToSave/README.md

 # BakeToSave
- This is a repository for our DIS-project
+ This is the source code and database to run our DIS-project, BakeToSave

+We assume the use of python 3, for this project to run.

 To run our application you need to: